Father-of-Cats/Father-of-Cats/README.md

-# Hello there, I'm Hunter Nelson 🧗
+# Hello there, I'm Hunter Nelson🧗
+#### my pronouns are (He/Him)

 I work as a Director at a small series of gyms in TX & OK but have been working on building up my webdev skills since Summer of 2021.
+I am currently looking for an entry level web developer position either remote or somewhere in Dallas .
 In my freetime I rock climb and build & play TTRPGs.

 ## I'm Learning